panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 The behavior of `ref()` is almost the same in `<script setup>` as in `setup() {...}`.
 There are just 3 nuances to remember.

-First, don't forget to return the ref from the setup function `return { count }`.
+First, don't forget to return the ref from the `setup()` method: `return { count }`.
 Otherwise, it won't be accessible in the component methods and template.

 Second, you have to access the ref using `this` keyword.
-For example `this.count` inside the methods in `onClick` event handler above accesses the ref (not directly `count`).
+For example, `this.count` accesses the ref (not directly `count`) inside the methods like `onClick`.

 Third, the refs are automatically unwrapped when accessed inside the options API methods.
-Thus you access and update the value of a ref directly using `this.count`, without using `.value` special property.
+Thus you access and update the value of a ref directly using `this.count` (not using `this.count.value`).

 ## 4. Values of refs

-In the examples above I've been using the count ref, which normally operates on an integer value.
-Thus refs can store primitive values like numbers, strings, booleans, `undefined`, or `null`.
+In the examples above I've been using the count ref that usually operates on integers.
+Refs can store primitive values like numbers, strings, booleans, `undefined`, or `null`.

-But a ref can also store more complex data structures: objects, arrays, maps, and even DOM elements (I'll describe how it does that in the next section).
+But refs can also store complex data structures like objects, arrays, maps, and even DOM elements.

-Let's store inside of a ref a plain JavaScript object:
+Let's store in a ref a plain JavaScript object:

 ``` vue
 <script setup>